 The New Testament relates a similar incident.
 The Book of Acts tells us that Ananias, a member of the early church in Jerusalem, sold a piece of property and kept back part of the proceeds for himself.
 That in itself wouldn't have been a problem, but he pretended to be donating the entire amount to the church.
 We are told that his wife, Sapphira, was aware of what he was doing.
 Did she tell anyone?
 No. Did she confront her husband?
 No. Did she advise him to abandon his foolish plan?
 No. Why did Sapphira choose to keep her mouth shut?
 Was she greedy and selfish like her husband?
 Or was she merely trying to be a good, "submissive" Christian wife?
 We don't know.
 What we do know is that both Ananias and Sapphira were severely judged for having attempted to "lie to the Holy Spirit" (see Acts 5:1-11).

 What's the moral of these stories?
 There are probably several, but one of them is certainly this: a woman who genuinely cares about her marriage, her family, her community, her life, and her walk with the Lord does not necessarily "submit" mindlessly to every decision her husband makes.
 Her responsibility before God has to be her primary consideration in every circumstance.

-If you'd like to discuss this subject at greater length with a member of our team, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you'd like to discuss this subject at greater length with a member of our team, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.